Pink Floyd - Animals 12" Vinyl LP Album

 Harvest 1C 064-98 434 , 1977 , Germany

 Pink Floyd's 1977 "Animals" German release, a 12" Vinyl LP, is a collector's gem with a gatefold cover and original inner sleeve.
-Harvest label 1C 064-98 434 showcases Roger Waters' sleeve design and an inflatable pig by E,R,G Amsterdam.
+Harvest label 1C 064-98 434 showcases Roger Waters' sleeve design and an inflatable pig by E.R.G Amsterdam.
 Recorded at Britannia Row Studios, London, engineered by Brian Humphries, the album encapsulates Pink Floyd's innovative spirit, making it a timeless piece in the vibrant 1977 music landscape.

-PINK FLOYD - Animals (Germany Pink Vinyl) 12" Vinyl LP
+PINK FLOYD - Animals (Pink Vinyl)

 PINK FLOYD - Animals (Germany) album front cover